 Arlene Nollen, Communications Center Coordinator

 Arlene began her duties in April 2003, and serves as the Communications Center Coordinator.
-Arlene is responsible for training new dispatchers and compiling monthly activity reports.
+Arlene is responsible for compiling monthly activity reports.
 Arlene attended Western Iowa Technical Community College for a secretarial program and came to the Sheriff's Office with previous security and secretarial experience.

 Cheryl Klein, Dispatcher/Jailer